 Essex, CT, fall foliage

-But it’s worth the trip for one of the most unique Connecticut fall foliage experiences.
+But it’s worth the trip, as this fall foliage destination offers one of the most unique Connecticut experiences in the state.

 That is, if you can get tickets for it.